 - Classification

-- Ants and Observation Skills
+- · Ants and Observation Skills

 - Sturdy Structures / Engineering

 - Space and Sky

 - Fossils and Animal Defenses

 - Properties of Matter: Kindergarten Chemistry

 By first grade, the boys have become more aware of what it means to be a scientist and they are ready to put their skills to use in the science lab.
 The boys are expected to dive deeper and to become more versed with scientific inquiry.
 The goal of the science program is to inspire and develop a sense of wonder and curiosity about their world.
 Some of the units covered in first grade:

 - Bees and Pollinators

-- Bridges
+- Engineering Bridges

-- Bubbles

 - Moon

-- Magnets and Electricity
+- Magnets

-- Acorns
+- · Physics of Sound